lamalab-org/matextract-book/content/background/resources_LLMs.md

 * [A walkthrough of transformer architecture code](https://github.com/markriedl/transformer-walkthrough)

-    This notebook designed for illustration and didactic purposes, provides a comprehensive walkthrough of the Transformer architecture code.
+    This notebook, designed for illustration and didactic purposes, provides a comprehensive walkthrough of the Transformer architecture code.
 It guides you through a single forward pass, explaining each stage of the architecture with the help of a detailed computation graph.

 * [LLM Visualization](https://bbycroft.net/llm)